 Today, the monastery houses the ex-convent of Santo Domingo cultural center and a lacquering museum (Museo de la Laca).
-Unfortunately, as of May 2022, both sites are currently temporarily closed due to necessary repair and maintenance works.
+Unfortunately, both sites are currently temporarily closed due to necessary repair and maintenance work.
 The gates to the premises are locked so it is only possible to admire the structure from the outside for the time being.

 The museum houses hundreds of lacquered pieces of artwork from across Mexico, Guatemala, and a select few Asian countries.
 It was opened in 1952 by the National Indigenous Institute (NGI).